 No stranger to the co-creation of landmark architecture at Sydney Harbour, we are once again working with a Danish architect, 3XN, while transforming a city block for developer AMP Capital.
 The centrepiece 'Quay Quarter Tower’ on the site of 50 Bridge Street, is the first major project designed by a Danish architect in Sydney since Jørn Utzon collaborated with Ove Arup on the Opera House in 1973.

-We’ve been working with AMP Capital since the beginning, undertaking the feasibility study for this new 155,940 m2 business, residential and lifestyle precinct.
-Assisting with the competition brief, eventually awarded to 3XN for the centrepiece tower with BVN as local architect, we have since brought engineering innovation to multiple aspects of both the tower and the Young and Loftus precinct.
+We’ve been working with AMP Capital since the beginning, undertaking the feasibility study for this new 155,940 m2 business, residential and lifestyle precinct over two city blocks.
+Assisting with the competition brief, eventually awarded to 3XN for the centrepiece tower with BVN as Australian architect, we have since brought engineering innovation to multiple aspects of both the tower and the Quay Quarter Lanes precinct.

 Our input to the adaptive reuse of the 1970’s tower has informed the strategy of maintaining 68% of the existing structure.
 With all the embodied energy this entails, this re-use has saved the equivalent of 10,000 aeroplane flights from Sydney to Melbourne in carbon reduction.
 We have created the most efficient core possible, saving the space of eight lift shafts by using double-decker lifts – the world’s first example of double-deck lifts retrofitted into a premium grade tower

 Quay Quarter Sydney is one of the most exciting reinventions of the foreshore environs, since the Sydney Opera House made its mark in the 1970s.
 The design has created a prized asset for AMP Capital and its investors and will bring a new, vibrant, world-class, yet authentically Sydney-city destination with much-loved intimate laneway culture.